How much is the minimum repayment?

 Most credit cards come with an interest free period on purchases.
 Which means by paying the total amount owing each month, you'll usually be able to avoid paying any interest on your purchases.

 Note that if you've made a cash advance transaction during the statement period, you're likely to still be charged interest on the cash withdrawn, in addition to the cash advance fee.
 Cash advances are blocked on certain types of credit cards.

 If you’re finding it difficult to pay more than your minimum repayment each month, one of the first actions you can take is to reduce your spending on your credit card.

-A budget can help you assess whether there are any areas of your life where you feel you are overspending and could reduce your spending.
+A budget can help you assess whether there are any areas of your life where you feel you're overspending and could reduce your spending.

-As part of your budget, try and set aside an amount to repay your credit card balance each month and a date by which you would like to have repaid the balance completely.
+As part of your budget, try to set aside an amount to repay your credit card balance each month, and a date by which you'd like to make sure you've repaid the balance completely.